Hetu v2: A General and Scalable Deep Learning System with Hierarchical and Heterogeneous Single Program Multiple Data Annotations: Introduction

 \section{Introduction}

-The rapid advancement of large-scale deep learning (DL) models, particularly large language models (LLMs), has pushed the boundaries of distributed training systems~\cite{ScalingLaws}.
-Modern models like GPT-4~\cite{GPT4}, Gemini~\cite{Gemini}, and DeepSeek~\cite{DeepSeek-V3} routinely span billions of parameters, requiring a large number of devices working in concert for efficient training.
+The rapid advancement of large-scale deep learning (DL) models, particularly large language models (LLMs)~\cite{ScalingLaws, db-gpt, llm-agents, llm-dataset, agent-rise, dl-code}, has pushed the boundaries of distributed training systems.
+Models like GPT~\cite{GPT4}, Gemini~\cite{Gemini}, and DeepSeek~\cite{DeepSeek-V3} routinely span billions of parameters, requiring a large number of devices working in concert for efficient training.

-To meet this demand, parallel strategies have evolved from singular approaches to sophisticated hybrid schemes combining data~\cite{PyTorchDistributed, PyTorchFSDP}, context~\cite{RingAttention, StripedAttention}, sequence~\cite{DeepSpeedSP}, tensor~\cite{Megatron-LM, UsingMegatron-LM, MegatronSP}, expert~\cite{GShard}, and pipeline~\cite{GPipe, PipeDream, ZeroBubblePP, BPipe} parallelism.
-Within this landscape, the Single Program Multiple Data (SPMD) paradigm has emerged as a dominant abstraction due to its simplicity and scalability.
-By augmenting a single program with declarative distribution annotations, SPMD enables automatic parallelization while abstracting away low-level deployment details.
+To meet this demand, parallel strategies have evolved from singular approaches to sophisticated hybrid schemes combining data~\cite{PyTorchDistributed, PyTorchFSDP}, sequence~\cite{DeepSpeedSP, RingAttention, StripedAttention}, tensor~\cite{Megatron-LM, UsingMegatron-LM, MegatronSP}, and pipeline~\cite{GPipe, PipeDream, ZeroBubblePP, BPipe} parallelism.
+Within this landscape, the Single-Program Multiple-Data (SPMD) paradigm has emerged as a dominant abstraction due to its simplicity and scalability.
+By augmenting a single program with \textit{declarative annotations}, SPMD enables automatic parallelization while abstracting away low-level deployment details.
+For example, systems such as GSPMD~\cite{GSPMD} and Alpa~\cite{Alpa} annotate tensors with sharding semantics like \textit{Split} and \textit{Duplicate}, while DeepSpeed~\cite{Zero, DeepSpeedSP} and Megatron~\cite{Megatron-LM, UsingMegatron-LM, MegatronSP} annotate model layers with distributed variants (e.g., extending \textsf{Linear} into \textsf{ColumnParallelLinear} and \textsf{RowParallelLinear}).
+This approach decouples parallel strategy specification from the DL model, facilitating more scalable distributed training.

-Notably, SPMD training systems like GSPMD~\cite{GSPMD}, Unity~\cite{Unity}, FlexFlow~\cite{FlexFlow} and Alpa~\cite{Alpa} adopt tensor-specific sharding specifications to express parallel strategies, such as specifying tensor parallelism by annotating the model parameters via the \textit{Split} semantic and data parallelism via the \textit{Duplicate} semantic.
-Specialized frameworks like DeepSpeed~\cite{Zero, DeepSpeedSP} and Megatron~\cite{Megatron-LM, UsingMegatron-LM, MegatronSP} have also offered single-device perspective specifications on model layers for user-friendliness—for instance, extending base \textsf{Linear} modules to \textsf{ColumnParallelLinear}/\textsf{RowParallelLinear} for tensor parallelism, or specializing \textsf{Attention} modules with \textsf{AttnFuncWithCPAndKVP2P} for context parallelism.
-Consequently, to develop more general and scalable DL training systems, there is a trend to decouple parallel strategy specification from model execution logic through single-device perspective annotations.

-In a nutshell, parallelizing the training task involves how to partition the workloads across all available devices.
-Existing SPMD systems typically leverage a uniform partitioning design, resulting in strict execution symmetry: the tensors are symmetrically sharded over the designated devices, and the execution requires uniform participation from all involved devices.
-This stems from their assumption that 1) the hardware resources are homogeneous and stable, and 2) the training burdens brought by all input data are equivalent.